SystemsGenetics/KINC/docs/create_a_network.rst

     --nan "NA" \
     --samples 0

 In the example code above the GEM file is provided to the ``--input`` argument and the name of an output EMX file is provided using the ``--output`` argument.
-In the example above, the ``--nan`` argument indicates that the file uses ``NA`` to represent missing values and the GEM file has a header describing each column so the number of samples provided to the ``--samples`` argument is set to 0.
+In the example above, the ``--nan`` argument indicates that the file uses ``"NA"`` to represent missing values.
+This value should be set to whatever indicates missing values.
+This could be ``"0.0"``, ``"-Inf"``, etc. and the GEM file has a header describing each column so the number of samples provided to the ``--samples`` argument is set to 0.
 If the file did not have a header the number of samples would need to be provided.

 Step 2: Perform Correlation Analysis
 ````````````````````````````````````